 Non-academic activities that grow kids’ minds + hearts

-With distance learning in effect and most summer camps canceled, parents are settling into the idea of a loooong summer.
-The hot months ahead may be bereft of epic vacations and the usual robust enrichment, but the quieter pacing can allow room for other fulfilling opportunities, if you think creatively and breathe into the moments.
+With many summer camps canceled and back to school up in the air, parents are settling into the new reality of extra learning time at home.
+The months ahead may be bereft of epic vacations and the usual robust enrichment, but the quieter pacing can allow room for other fulfilling opportunities, if you think creatively and breathe into the moments.

 There’s more to learning than the academic rigors of multiplication tables and subject-verb agreement.
 Whether it’s teaching practical life skills or instilling family values, you can help your kids grow in myriad ways in these complicated days – and have lots of fun doing it.
 As you have pockets of time, try some of these.